afwbkbc/glsmac/README.md

 - Other improvements?

 Once I replicate original game, I'll focus on other things, such as: larger maps, larger maximum number of players, custom mod support, online services such as game browser or hosting long-turns games (where people can login and make 1 turn per day or so), alternative art packs (used instead of original, this may mean better graphics)

+- Build instructions

+For release build (default): cmake . && make

+For debug build: cmake -DCMAKE_BUILD_TYPE=Debug . && make

+Add -j parameter to make to speed up if you have multiple cores, i.e. "make -j9" for 8

+- Launch

+Just run ./bin/GLSMAC <smac_directory>

+- Reporting problems

+If you encountered problem, first thing to try is to update to newest version, maybe it was already fixed.

+If it fails to build: create issue with errors from build log

+If it crashes: 1) use debug build 2) run gdb --args ./bin/GLSMAC <smac_directory>, type "r", make it crash, then type "bt" and create issue with this backtrace and steps to reproduce

+If it freezes: 1) use debug build 2) run gdb --args ./bin/GLSMAC <smac_directory>, get to where it freezes, then press Ctrl+C, type "bt" and create issue with backtrace and steps to reproduce

+If it behaves incorrectly: create issue and specify: 1) steps to reproduce 2) expected behavior 3) actual behavior ; attach screenshots if needed